comrumino/cpp-coursework/notes.md

 * mutex, (mutual exclusion) synchronization primitive used to lock the associated data while being accessed and unlocked when done
     * protect the right data---deadlocks, too much, or too little
 * oversubscription, when the number of threads running decreases performance due to task switching overhead
+* cache ping-pong, passing data back and forth between caches many times
+* mutex cache ping-pong, allows the system to schedule another ready-to-run thread while waiting for the mutex
+* atomic operation cache ping-pong, at the processor level causes a stall which does not allow anything else to run
+* high contention, processor one is waiting to update a value and processor two is currently updating; processor one has to wait for two to finish and for the change to propagate
+* cache-lines, blocks of memory which store 32/64 bytes of data
+* false sharing, the cache-line is shared between threads and the data is not which results in cache ping-pong
+* scalability, the application can take advantage of additional processors (see Amdahl's law)
+* lock-free queue, this could still be a time-sink so consider separate work queue per thread (post work to local queue, check local queue for work, and check global queue for work if local is empty)
+* work stealing, a design which allows a thread with no work to steal work from a thread with a full queue

 ## Shared pointers